counter185/voidsprite/README.md

 ## ◆Licenses

 ◆ voidsprite is licensed under GPLv2.
 ◆ Licenses for other libraries and fonts used in voidsprite can be found in the `OPEN_SOURCE_LICENSES` directory
+◆ All content created with voidsprite (including content created using default templates, filters, patterns, etc.) remains the property of the user who created it.